-Many patients fear that they will have nausea and vomiting while receiving chemotherapy .
-But, these side effects are less common and often less severe than commonly thought.
-Effective anti-nausea drugs can prevent or lessen nausea and vomiting in most patients.
+Many people fear that they will have nausea and vomiting while receiving chemotherapy .
+However, these side effects are less common and often less severe than commonly thought.
+Effective anti-nausea drugs can prevent or lessen nausea and vomiting in most people.

 Also remember that different drugs work for different people.
 You may need more than one drug to get relief.
-Do not give up.
 Continue to work with your team to find the drug or drugs that work best for you.

-In addition to taking your medicine, here are some steps that you can take to reduce nausea and vomiting:
+In addition to taking your medication, here are some steps that you can take to reduce nausea and vomiting:

 American Cancer Society

 Canadian Cancer Society

 Coping with nausea and vomiting from chemotherapy.
 Cancer Care website.
 Available at: http://www.cancercare.org/pdf/booklets/ccc_nausea_and_vomiting.pdf.
 Published 2008.
 Accessed March 5, 2014.

 Managing chemotherapy side effects.
 National Cancer Institute website.
 Available at: http://www.cancer.gov/cancertopics/chemo-side-effects/nausea.
 Updated February 2012.
 Accessed March 5, 2014.